gkudelis/gkudelis.github.io/posts/2018-12-30-spotify-backup.md

 end and then click a button asking for their albums and songs to be copied.
 I'd have a couple of progress bars to indicate stuff is happening and also a box where the application could output some messages to the user explaining what it's up to currently.
-I'm not great with UI, but using Bootstrap I manage to put this together:
+I'm not great with UI, but using Bootstrap I managed to put this together:

 <img src="/images/spotify-backup/app-layout.png" class="screenshot">